 Now this one may seem so basic that it probably shouldn’t belong here.
 However, the funny thing about salespeople is that, by nature, we do not like sharing tricks of the trade with our colleagues because — as we’re all familiar with — in sales, one day a technique will work, and three weeks later, your prospects will turn numb to them.

 Once a sales rep uncovers a trick of the trade, they usually want to keep it to themselves and utilize it for as long as possible.
 If they share their tip, they think it will circulate and sooner or later will no longer work.

 During your weekly meeting that I outlined above, encourage each of your sales reps to share at least one best practice.
-They may be hesitant at first, however they will soon find that their numbers will rise.
+They may be hesitant at first, however, they will soon find that their numbers will rise.

-While they may be giving up a “trade secret” of their own, they’re gaining many more to apply to their call plans and will be excited to continue to share and learn from their peers.
+While they may be giving up a “trade secret” of their own, they’re gaining much more to apply to their call plans and will be excited to continue to share and learn from their peers.